 4. Ineffective identity and access management

-The majority of people (95%) in the Thales report attribute cloud-based attacks to poor access management.
+Most people (95%) in the Thales report attribute cloud-based attacks to poor access management.
 Employees with privileged access may misuse cloud apps or leak sensitive information.
-Others also set generic passwords, which are easy for cybercriminals to guess.
+Meanwhile, others also set generic passwords, which are easy for cybercriminals to guess.

 Minimise vulnerabilities with access management